 is a plot of two variables conditional on the value of a third

 variable may be either a variable that takes on only a few

 discrete values or a continuous variable that is divided into

 a limited number of subsets.

 One limitation of the scatterplot matrix is that it cannot show interaction effects with another variable.
 This is the strength of the conditioning plot.
 It is also useful for displaying scatter plots for groups in the data.
 Although these groups can also be plotted on a single plot with different plot symbols, it can often be visually easier to distinguish the groups using the conditioning plot.

 Although the basic concept of the conditioning plot matrix is simple, there are numerous alternatives in the details of the plots.

-In this case, temperature has six distinct values.
+In this plot of of the PR1.DAT data set, temperature has six distinct values.
 We plot torque versus time for each of these temperatures.
 This example is discussed in more detail in the process modeling chapter.

 Given the variables X, Y, and